HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/river_rock.md

 - If you're low on health and have nowhere else to go, you can try hiding behind this to heal and avoid bullets.
 - You can hide behind this with a gun that has little range or a melee weapon to force an opponent to approach where you can get a hit on them.
-- Remember that Rocks are breakable and aren't fool-proof barriers.
+- Remember that River Rocks are breakable and aren't fool-proof barriers.
-- If there is a river rock that an enemy is hiding behind, you can destroy it to avoid getting close to them or to stop them from healing.
+- The River Rock has a lot of health, so unless you have a LMG, it's not worth trying to destroy to get an opponent hiding behind it.
-- Players trying to hide behind rocks are often low on health and can make for easy kills.
+- Players trying to hide behind River Rocks are often low on health and can make for easy kills.

 # Trivia